- Home

 Managing bowel and dietary changes

 Treatment for bowel cancer can affect how your bowel and digestion work.
+Some people may also find that some foods cause discomfort.
 These changes can be difficult to adjust to.
 They usually improve over time, but issues may be ongoing and require specialised help.

 If you experience problems, talk to your GP, specialist doctor, specialist nurse or dietitian.
 To find an accredited practising dietitian, visit Dietitians Australia and use their “find a dietitian” search tool.